ws/mockery/README.md

 Right now, it does not send valid **headers** or **spam_report** fields.
 It sends strings, but since I didn't feel like spending a year of my life writing fake header generation, they're just placeholder strings.
 If you feel like spending a year of your life writing fake header generation, a pull request would be much appreciated.

-It also sends different stuff for **text** and **html**, whereas you'd usually get the same content, but one in html form, and one in text form.
-This should be fixed soon, though I can't see how it would cause any major issues.

 ## Options

 **url** (required): The URL you are testing